 Human beings are capable of amazing feats.
 We can scale mountains, dive deep into the dark depths of the ocean, leave the earth’s orbit, create awe-inspiring pieces of art, imagine, and bring engineering marvels into being.
 Indeed, we are fearfully and wonderfully made, as the Psalm says.
 Though not as celebrated, one of the other feats that everyday people carry out, struggle with, and stumble over is how to forgive someone who has wronged them.
+For those seeking guidance in this process, San Diego Christian Counseling can offer valuable support and strategies for forgiveness.

 Learning How to Forgive